 \subsection{MLPF algorithm}

 As a DL model for particle reconstruction trained on full events, the MLPF algorithm \cite{pata2021mlpf,Pata:2023rhh} provides the closest comparison to our approach.
-The more recent version of the MLPF uses Locality Sensitive Hashing (LSH) \cite{kitaev2020reformerefficienttransformer} to group detector hits into bins based on proximity in a learned representation space.
+Calorimeter clusters and tracks make up the set of inputs that MLPF uses to predict the set of target particles.
+Each target particle is associated with a unique input.
+A graph convolutional network \cite{kipf2017semisupervised} is used to update the hidden representation of each input based on its local context.
+This representation is used to predict the class, charge, and four-momentum of the target particles.
+The network is trained to classify each input to match the class of its assigned particle, while inputs without assignment are classified as unassigned and rejected.
+The latest version of MLPF uses Locality Sensitive Hashing (LSH) \cite{kitaev2020reformerefficienttransformer} to divide the inputs into bins based on their proximity in a learned feature space.
 Graph connectivity is restricted to the LSH bins, allowing information exchange that remains computationally scalable.
-A graph convolutional network \cite{kipf2017semisupervised} is used to update the hidden representation of each detector hit based on its local context and on global features.
-Finally, this representation is used to predict the class, charge, and four-momentum of the particle associated with each hit.
-The cardinality of the set of target particles is augmented with zero-padded particles that have their own ``reject'' class label.
-Hits predicted to belong to this class are removed from the output during inference.
 The authors of \cite{Pata:2023rhh} experimented with a model that operates on the level of calorimeter cells, but ultimately found that using calorimeter clusters is more feasible and leads to better performance.
-We use version 1.6.2 of the latest public MLPF code \cite{pata_zenodo_code} for our studies.
+More details about the target definition and model configuration we used for MLPF can be found in Sec.~\ref{sec:target}.